andreea1110/ebola-project/lab_book.md

 ## Origin of the epidemics

 **Discrete phylogeography (Jasmine)**
-only plug in a formula
+only plugs data in formulaes --> relatively short

-perhaps run it longer (doesn't seem to be stuck, but try to run it 4 times longer) origin inferred is close to the one in the paper, but not exactly the same one.
+perhaps run it longer (doesn't seem to be stuck, but try to run it 4 times longer to get ESS values > 200)

+origin inferred is close to the one in the paper, but not exactly the same one.

 Site model: use the paper's

 discrete phylogeography: one coalescent for the whole tree --> only one pop size estimate